element-hq/synapse/docs/usage/configuration/config_documentation.md

   This setting has the following sub-options:

   * `min_lifetime`: Minimum message retention time of the default message retention policy.
-Synapse doesn’t take this option into account yet.
+Synapse doesn't take this option into account yet.
 Defaults to `null`.

   * `max_lifetime`: Maximum message retention time of the default message retention policy.
 Defaults to `null`.

 * `allowed_lifetime_min`: Retention policy limit.
-If set, and the state of a room contains a `m.room.retention` event in its state which contains a `min_lifetime` that’s beyond this bound, Synapse will cap the room’s policy to these limits when running purge jobs.
+If set, and the state of a room contains a `m.room.retention` event in its state which contains a `min_lifetime` that's beyond this bound, Synapse will cap the room's policy to these limits when running purge jobs.
 Defaults to `null`.

 * `allowed_lifetime_max`: Retention policy limit.
-If set, and the state of a room contains a `m.room.retention` event in its state which contains a `max_lifetime` that’s beyond this bound, Synapse will cap the room’s policy to these limits when running purge jobs.
+If set, and the state of a room contains a `m.room.retention` event in its state which contains a `max_lifetime` that's beyond this bound, Synapse will cap the room's policy to these limits when running purge jobs.
 Defaults to `null`.

 * `purge_jobs` (array|null): Server admins can define the settings of the background jobs purging the events whose lifetime has expired under the `purge_jobs` section.

   If no configuration is provided for this option, a single job will be set up to delete expired events in every room daily.

-  Each job’s configuration defines which range of message lifetimes the job takes care of.
-For example, if `shortest_max_lifetime` is "2d" and `longest_max_lifetime` is "3d", the job will handle purging expired events in rooms whose state defines a `max_lifetime` that’s both higher than 2 days, and lower than or equal to 3 days.
+  Each job's configuration defines which range of message lifetimes the job takes care of.
+For example, if `shortest_max_lifetime` is "2d" and `longest_max_lifetime` is "3d", the job will handle purging expired events in rooms whose state defines a `max_lifetime` that's both higher than 2 days, and lower than or equal to 3 days.
 Both the minimum and the maximum value of a range are optional, e.g. a job with no `shortest_max_lifetime` and a `longest_max_lifetime` of "3d" will handle every room with a retention policy whose `max_lifetime` is lower than or equal to three days.

-  The rationale for this per-job configuration is that some rooms might have a retention policy with a low `max_lifetime`, where history needs to be purged of outdated messages on a more frequent basis than for the rest of the rooms (e.g. every 12h), but not want that purge to be performed by a job that’s iterating over every room it knows, which could be heavy on the server.
+  The rationale for this per-job configuration is that some rooms might have a retention policy with a low `max_lifetime`, where history needs to be purged of outdated messages on a more frequent basis than for the rest of the rooms (e.g. every 12h), but not want that purge to be performed by a job that's iterating over every room it knows, which could be heavy on the server.

   If any purge job is configured, it is strongly recommended to have at least a single job with neither `shortest_max_lifetime` nor `longest_max_lifetime` set, or one job without `shortest_max_lifetime` and one job without `longest_max_lifetime` set.
-Otherwise some rooms might be ignored, even if `allowed_lifetime_min` and `allowed_lifetime_max` are set, because capping a room’s policy to these values is done after the policies are retrieved from Synapse’s database (which is done using the range specified in a purge job’s configuration).
+Otherwise some rooms might be ignored, even if `allowed_lifetime_min` and `allowed_lifetime_max` are set, because capping a room's policy to these values is done after the policies are retrieved from Synapse's database (which is done using the range specified in a purge job's configuration).

   Defaults to `null`.